Texas: Civil War to late 19th century

 Texas descended into anarchy for two months between the surrender of the Army of Northern Virginia and the assumption of authority by Union General Gordon Granger.
 Violence marked the early months of Reconstruction.
 Juneteenth commemorates the announcement of the Emancipation Proclamation in Galveston by General Gordon Granger, almost two and a half years after the original announcement.
 President Johnson, in 1866, declared the civilian government restored in Texas.
-Despite not meeting reconstruction requirements, Congress resumed allowing elected Texas representatives into the federal government in 1870.
+Despite not meeting Reconstruction requirements, Congress resumed allowing elected Texas representatives into the federal government in 1870.
 Social volatility continued as the state struggled with agricultural depression and labor issues.

 Like most of the South, the Texas economy was devastated by the War.
 However, since the state had not been as dependent on slaves as other parts of the South, it was able to recover more quickly.
 The culture in Texas during the later 19th century exhibited many facets of a frontier territory.
 The state became notorious as a haven for people from other parts of the country who wanted to escape debt, war tensions, or other problems.
-Indeed, "Gone to Texas" was a common expression for those fleeing the law in other states.
-Nevertheless, the state also attracted many businessmen and other settlers with more legitimate interests as well.
+"Gone to Texas" was a common expression for those fleeing the law in other states.
+Nevertheless, the state also attracted many businessmen and other settlers with more legitimate interests.

 The cattle industry continued to thrive, though it gradually became less profitable.
-Cotton and lumber became major industries creating new economic booms in various regions of the state.
-Railroad networks grew rapidly as did the port at Galveston as commerce between Texas and the rest of the U.S. (and the rest of the world) expanded.
-As with some other states before, the lumber industry quickly expanded in Texas and was its largest industry before the beginning of the 20th century.
+Cotton and lumber became major industries creating new economic booms in various regions.
+Railroad networks grew rapidly as did the port at Galveston as commerce expanded.
+The lumber industry quickly expanded and was Texas's largest industry prior to the 20th century.